 The Bottom Line

-Dr. Dre remains a great inspiration to many budding hip hop stars not just because of his talent in music production, but also on account his soft power on the music scene.
+Dr. Dre remains a great inspiration to many budding hip hop stars not just because of his talent in music production and the great beats and drum samples he always finds., but also on account his soft power on the music scene.
 His willingness to groom upcoming artistes and offer material support are sets him apart as a truly resourceful figure in the music industry.